wadaemmanuel/LIRI-node-app/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 Start by querying in the command line by typing node liri.js.
 This will run the liri.js file, then type in the command spotify-this-song followed by the title of the song.
 Reapeat for all the other commands as well.
 For do-what-it-says type "node liri.js and then do-what-it-says".
-Type in the below in the the command line:
+Type below in the the command line:

 ### Prerequisites